Greninja44/Fire-safety-car/readme.md

 5. Run the robot in a controlled test environment.

 ## Usage
-- **Autonomous Mode:**
-  - Robot scans for fire using flame sensors.
-  - Navigates towards the fire while avoiding obstacles.
-  - Activates the extinguisher system to put out the fire.
-  - Sends an alert (via buzzer or wireless communication) upon successful extinguishing.

 - **Manual Control Mode:**
   - Operator can control the movement using a remote (Bluetooth/WiFi/RC controller).
   - Can be used in situations requiring precise intervention.

-## Future Enhancements
-- Implement a camera module for **real-time monitoring**.
-- Add **AI-based fire detection** for accuracy.
-- Integrate with **IoT** for remote operation and alerts.
-- Use a **stronger extinguisher system** for larger fires.

-## License
-This project is open-source and free to modify.

-## Author
-[Your Name]